Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Lie group structures on weighted diffeomorphisms

 \begin{prop} Let $\SX$ be a Banach space and $\GewFunk \subseteq \cl{\R}^{\SX}$ with $1_{\SX} \in \GewFunk$.
 The set

-\glossie{gew_abfallende_Diffeomorphismen_Braum}{name={$\DiffWvan$}, description={$\DiffW \cap \EndWvan$}} is a closed normal Lie subgroup of $\DiffW$. \end{prop} \begin{proof} We proved in \refer{cor:EndWvan_Untermonoid_von_EndW} that $\EndWvan$ is a smooth submonoid of $\EndW$ that is closed.
+is a closed normal Lie subgroup of $\DiffW$. \end{prop} \begin{proof} In \refer{cor:EndWvan_Untermonoid_von_EndW} it was proved that $\EndWvan$ is a smooth submonoid of $\EndW$ and a closed subset.
 Since $\DiffW$ is open in $\EndW$, we conclude that $\DiffWvan$ is a smooth submonoid of $\DiffW$ that is closed.
 Further, it is a direct consequence of \refer{lem:Inverse_von_CWvan_ist_(fast)_in_CWvan} that the inverse function of an element of $\DiffWvan$ is in $\DiffWvan$, whence using \refer{lem:SUbmanifols_sind_initial} we see that the latter is a closed Lie subgroup of $\DiffW$.

 It remains to show that $\DiffWvan$ is normal.
 To this end, let $\phi \in \DiffWvan$ and $\psi \in \DiffW$.
 Then